 The possibilities are endless, so dream big and thinkAG!

-Saskatchewan's agriculture and agri-food industry is full of career opportunities - from production, research, and processing to manufacturing, finance and more.
-The agriculture industry accounts for over 50,000 jobs across the province, with this number continuing to grow.
+Saskatchewan's agriculture and agri-food industry is bursting with career opportunities - from production, research, processing, manufacturing, to finance and everything in between.
+In fact, the industry accounts for more than 50,000 jobs across the province.

 Note: Ministry of Agriculture and Saskatchewan Crop Insurance Corporation employees and their immediate family members are not eligible.

 - Produce a creative three-minute video or 1,000-word essay sharing their food story (criteria below);

 - Provide a letter of conditional acceptance to a post-secondary institution; and

 - Provide a letter of recommendation from either a teacher/professor, agriculture industry leader or community leader.